vukelich/visualstudio-docs/docs/extensibility/open-folder.md

 #### Workspace providers and services
 Workspace providers and services provide the data and functionality to react to the contents of a workspace.
 They might provide contextual file information, symbols in source files, or build functionality.

+Both concepts use a factory pattern and are imported by MEF by the workspace.
+All export attributes implement `IProviderMetadataBase` or `IWorkspaceServiceFactoryMetadata`, but there are sub-types specific for the type being exported.

 One difference between providers and services is their relation to the workspace.
 A workspace can have many providers of a particular type, but only one service of a particular type is created per workspace.
 For example, there are many file scanner providers because each map to a different language or file extension they parse while there is only one indexing service per workspace.

 Another key difference is consumption of data from providers and services.
+The workspace is the entry point to get data from providers for a couple reasons.
+First, providers typically have some narrow set of data they create.
+That might be symbols for a C# source file or build file contexts for a `CMakeLists.txt` file.
+The workspace will match a consumers request to the providers whose metadata align with the request.
+Second, some scenarios allow for many providers to contribute to a requeset while others scenarios use the provider with highest priority.

-Extensions can get instances of and interact with workspaces services.
+In contrast, extensions can get instances of and interact directly with workspaces services.
 Extension methods on `IWorkspace` are available for the services provided by Visual Studio, such as [IWorkspace.GetFileWatcherService][Doc:WorkspaceServiceHelper.GetFileWatcherService].
-Do not author services that conflict with Visual Studio as that will lead to unexpected issues.
 Your extension may offer a workspace service for components within your extension or for other extensions to consume.
 Consumers should use [IWorkspace.GetServiceAsync][Doc:WorkspaceServiceHelper.GetServiceAsync] or an extension method you provide on the `IWorkspace` type.

-Both concepts use a factory pattern and are imported from MEF by the workspace.
-All export attributes implement `IProviderMetadataBase` or `IWorkspaceServiceFactoryMetadata`, but there are sub-types specific for the type being exported.
+>![Warning]
+> Do not author services that conflict with Visual Studio.
+It will lead to unexpected issues.

+#### Disposal on workspace closure
+On closure of a workspace, extenders might need to dipose but call asynchronous code.
+This can be done easily by writing providers and services that implement [IAsyncDisposable][Doc:IAsyncDisposable].

 #### Related types
 - [IWorkspace][Doc:IWorkspace] is the central entity for an opened workspace like an opened folder.
 - [IWorkspaceProviderFactory\<T\>][Doc:IWorkspaceProviderFactory<T>] creates a provider per workspace instantiated.
 - [IWorkspaceServiceFactory\<T\>][Doc:IWorkspaceServiceFactory<T>] creates a service per workspace instantiated.
+- [IAsyncDisposable][Doc:IAsyncDisposable] should be implemented on proviers and servies that need to run asynchronous code during disposal.
 - [WorkspaceServiceHelper][Doc:WorkspaceServiceHelper] provides helper methods for accessing well-known services or arbitrary services.

 ### File contexts
 All insights in workspaces are produced by "file context providers" that implement the `IFileContextProvider` interface.
 These extensions might look for patterns in folders or files, read MSBuild files, makefiles, package dependencies, etc. in order to accumulate the insights they need to define a file context.
-A file context by itself does not perform any action, but rather provides data that another kind of extension can then act on.
+A file context by itself does not perform any action, but rather provides data that another extension can then act on.

 Each `FileContext` has a `Guid` associated with it that identifies the type of data it carries.
 AnyCode uses this `Guid` later to match it up with extensions that may consume the data.
 A file context provider is exported with metadata that identifies which file context `Guid`s it may produce data for.

 Once contrived, a file context can be associated with any number of files or folders in the workspace.
 A given file or folder may be associated with any number of file contexts.
-It is a many-to-many relationship.
+It's a many-to-many relationship.

 The most common scenarios for file contexts are related to build, debug, and language services.
 For more information, see other sections related to these scenarios.

 #### `FileContext` lifecycle
 Lifecycles for a `FileContext` are non-deterministic.
 At any time, a component can asynchronously request for some set of context types, and the appropriate producers respond with any of the context types they support.
 The `IWorkspace` instance acts as the middle-man between the consumer and producers through the `IWorkspace.GetFileContextsAsync` method.
-Consumers might request a context and perform  However, changes might happen to files that cause a file context to become outdated.
+Consumers might request a context and perform some action based on the context.
+Others might request a context and maintain a long lived reference.
+However, changes might happen to files that cause a file context to become outdated.
+The producer of the can fire an event handler on the `FileContext` to notify consumers of updates.
 For example, if a build context is provided for some file but an on-disk change invalidates that context, then the original producer can invoke `FileContext.OnFileContextChanged`.
 Any consumers still referencing that `FileContext` can then requery for a new `FileContext`.

 >[!NOTE]
 > There is no push model to consumers.
 Consumers won't be notified of a provider's new `FileContext` if one becomes available.

 #### Expensive file context computations
-Reading contents from the disk can be expensive, especially when you're trying to find the relation between files.
-Say you're queried for a file context for a source file, but the file context is dependent on metadata from a project file.
+Reading contents from the disk can be expensive, especially when a provider needs to find the relation between files.
+For example, a provider is queried for some source file's file context, but the file context is dependent on metadata from a project file.
 Parsing the project file or evaluating it with MSBuild is expensive.
-Instead, you could provide an `IFileScanner` to create `FileDataValue` data during workspace indexing.
-For more information on indexing, see the [Workspace indexing](#Workspace-indexing) section.
+Instead, the extension can export an `IFileScanner` to create `FileDataValue` data during workspace indexing.
+Then when asked for file contexts, the `IFileContextProvider` can quickly query for that indexed data. the For more information on indexing, see the [Workspace indexing](#Workspace-indexing) section.

 >![Warning]
 >Be cautious of other ways your `FileContext` might be expensive to compute.
 Some UI interactions are synchronous and rely on a high volume of `FileContext` requests.
-A good examples include opening an editor tab and opening a **Solution Explorer** context menu.
+Examples include opening an editor tab and opening a **Solution Explorer** context menu.
 These actions make many build context type requests.

 #### Related types and methods
 - [FileContext][Doc:FileContext] holds data and metadata.